Today's Tuesday • 9 mins read

 1. Manipulative Nature

-Even a homicidal psycho can seem like a fun person to be with.
+Even a homicidal psychopath can seem like a fun person to be with.
 Until it’s time to reveal their cold stares and cold hearts.

-They don’t fear consequences, and lack guilt and remorse.
-Their heartless schemes are designed to give them something — cruel fun, the upper hand, or material benefit.
+And they don’t fear consequences.
+All that matters to them is that their heartless schemes give them something—cruel fun, the upper hand, or material benefit.

 2. Superficial Charm